Trametinib in Patients With Advanced Neurofibromatosis Type 1 (NF1)-Mutant Non-small Cell Lung Cancer

 - Symptomatic or untreated leptomeningeal or brain metastases or spinal cord compression.
 Treated brain metastases are allowed as long as they are stable for at least 28 days post-treatment.

-- Pregnant women are excluded from this study because trametinib is a MEK inhibitor with the potential for teratogenic or abortifacient effects.
+- Pregnant women are excluded from this study; breastfeeding should be discontinued if the mother is treated with trametinib .
 Because there is an unknown but potential risk for adverse events in nursing infants secondary to treatment of the mother with trametinib, breastfeeding should be discontinued if the mother is treated with trametinib.

 - History of another malignancy.
 Exception: Subjects who have been disease-free for 3 years, or subjects with a history of completely resected non-melanoma skin cancer and/or subjects with indolent second malignancies are eligible.